 - The course will be completed part-time over 1 year.

-- Students are required to complete 40 hours of practical experience in the equine industry where they undertake duties related to their units of study and gain valuable knowledge and skills.
+- It is recommended students complete 40 hours of practical experience in the equine industry, where they can undertake duties related to their units of study and gain valuable knowledge and skills.

-- Adults are required to attend at least one practical day on commencement with another four offers during the training.
+- Adults are required to attend the first practical workshop on commencement of course, with the other four training workshops highly recommended.

-- Students must receive the endorsement of their school to enrol into this course.
+- Students must receive the endorsement of their school to enrol in this course

-- Students in Year 1 undertake their training by attending 26 x 1-hour webinars/tutorials, 2 x practical skills workshop days, 2 x practical skills assessment days, and 1 x day excursion of horse breeding stud enterprises.
+- Students in Year 1 undertake their training by attending 28 x 1 hour webinars/tutorials, 2 x practical skills workshop days plus an optional 1 x day excursion of horse breeding stud enterprises.

 Where to From Here